 Slide the “Lock” button over to the right-hand side, that way you can start drawing in the notes with no limitations.

 Typically, you’ll want to add notes in the C0 to C1 range, because that it is going to create the bass sound that you want.
 If you add the notes in any higher, it’s not going to sound like an 808 bass, it’ll sound more like an annoying bell or a synth sound rather than an 808 bass.

+Get PianoForAll (from their site) if you want to learn how to use the piano for creating melodies.
 Once you’ve drawn in the notes by tapping on the screen of your device, you’ll now have notes at your disposal, and you can extend them as long as you want or change the velocity if you want to.